Simplifying Cloud Development Locally

 zip function.zip lambda_function.py

-3. Create Lambda Function in LocalStack:
+3. Create the Lambda Function in LocalStack:

 aws --endpoint-url=http://localhost:4566 lambda create-function --function-name my-function --zip-file fileb://function.zip --handler lambda_function.handler --runtime python3.8